Why did the Roman chicken cross the road?

 Orange chicken bake

-Naturally sweet, carrots are healthy additions to your diet, low in calories and fat.
-Indeed, these crunchy roots deliver tons of goodies like β-carotenes, vitamin A, minerals and antioxidants.
-Cara Caras also give you vitamin A, plus a lot of C, fiber and lycopene.
-Lycopene is one of those characters from Auntie Oxidant’s family.
-Oranges and carrots fight cancers, arthritis, obesity, and heart disease.
+Naturally sweet, carrots are a healthy addition to your diet, low in calories and fat.
+Indeed, these crunchy roots deliver tons of goodies like β-carotenes, vitamin A, minerals, and antioxidants.

 Ready for the oven